 What a fun glitter monster slime activity for kids!
-They’ll love making slime and exploring ways to play with it during a monster theme or around Halloween.
+Learn how to make slime with kids during a preschool monster theme, around Halloween, or just because!

 We love glitter.